For this CSCS test revision page, we’ll be going over the Health and Safety signs you’ll need to know on your test day.

 |Hearing Protection must be worn

 |Safety gloves must be worn

 Prohibition Signs – Prohibition signs are used to tell you that an action is not allowed.
 These safety signs are usually red and white, one common example of this type of safety sign is the NO smoking sign – see more examples below.

-Other Signs – There are a few other fire safety related signs you will need to know.
-These will tell you the location of important items such fire extinguishers and other fire fighting equipment, fire alarm call point, and where the fire hose reel is located.
+Other Signs – There are a few other fire safety-related signs you will need to know.
+These will tell you the location of important items such as fire extinguishers and other fire fighting equipment, fire alarm call point, and where the fire hose reel is located.

 If you find it difficult to remember the colours of each sign then just use the traffic light method.
 Red signs mean stop (like the traffic light), yellow signs mean beware of hazard (like the traffic light), green signs mean it’s safe (like the traffic light), and blue means you have to do something (like the blue lights on a police car).